epsi-rns/epsi-rns.github.io/_posts/opensource/2015/2015-02-13-xfce4-minimalis-tiling.markdown

 categories: opensource
 tags: [screenshot, xfce4]
 author: epsi
+excerpt:
+  XFCE4 is great, so simple, but yet it has this cool simple tiling.
+  It is a built in feature, that some people forget to explore.
 ---

 Archwiki said: "XFWM4 can 'tile' a window automatically when it is moved to an edge of the screen.
 It does so by resizing it to fit the top half of the screen. "